ihraihan/Privacy-Policy/Privacy-Policy.md

 Privacy Policy
-Lame Bird takes your privacy seriously.
+We takes your privacy seriously.
 To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.

 Collection of Routine Information
 This app track basic information about their users.
 This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
 None of this information can personally identify specific user to this app.
 The information is tracked for routine administration and maintenance purposes.